Mheboobkhan/Win32-System-Programming/README.md

 # Win32-System-Programming
-This is beta project to understand windows api programming with C++
+This repo is for understanding c++ windwos programming to understand various exploits or malwares.
 All code is for only educational purpose, any misuse is not responsiblity of the author.